-If you are using Google Chrome 57 and its above version or Mozilla Firefox 52 and its above version, you need to click Download Plug-in to download and install plug-in (only for Windows operation system) for normal device operation.
+If you are using Google Chrome 57 and its above version or Mozilla Firefox 52 and its above version, plug-in installation is not compulsory.
+But Picture and Playback of the camera are not available.
+If you want to use the mentioned function, change the web browser to Internet Explorer, or click Download Plug-in to download and install plug-in (only for Windows operation system).